By K.E.D. Coan, Science Writer

 At the outset, it wasn’t clear whether this hardwired brain function would still operate once the disease had begun to take its toll.
 Alzheimer’s has a peculiar way of devastating some brain functions while leaving others untouched.
 Bisio’s study showed that, at least for mild stages of the disease, Alzheimer’s patients retained this ability to imitate.
 They also found that patients performed better with the human trainer than they did with the computer.

 Computer-based training methods are being developed to offer a simpler alternative to a human therapist, whose presence may distract a patient from the task at hand.
 But the value of these methods is highly debated.

 According to Bisio’s results, training with a computer is possible, but the response is likely to be better with a human trainer.
 This may be because the emotional response that a patient experiences when interacting with a real person is still more beneficial than it is distracting.

 “Because Alzheimer’s damages the parts of the brain that link motor and cognitive function, behavioral treatments will still be important for patients, even after pharmaceutical treatments are discovered,” added Bisio.
 By providing insight into patients’ ongoing ability to imitate simple actions, Bisio’s results help to guide better strategies for rehabilitating patients in the future.

 REPUBLISHING GUIDELINES: At Frontiers, open access and sharing research is part of our mission.
-Unless otherwise noted, you can republish our articles posted in the Frontiers blog – as long as you credit us with a link back.
-Editing the articles or selling them is not allowed.
+Unless otherwise noted, you can republish our news articles – as long as you include a link to the original research article.
+Selling the articles is not allowed.